 P(SA)=1-P(AA)-P(SS) (1)

 It is quite possible that the sexes may make unequal contributions to the fusions entering a species (Pennell et al. 2015).
 We include the term μd, representing the proportion of fusions that occur in females to account for this possibility.
 We use a subscript s and d for sire and dam when referring to sex specific values to avoid any confusion stemming from using subscript m and f.
-In the supplemental material we provide a detailed derivation but briefly we present the following expression for the expected proportion of fusions which occur between two sex chromosomes and two autosomes:
+In the supplemental material we provide a detailed derivation but, briefly, we present the following expression for the expected proportion of fusions which occur between two sex chromosomes and two autosomes:

 P(SS)=μd4Xs(Xs-1)Dd(Dd-2)+(1-μd)Xs(Xs-1)Ds(Ds+Xs-1)+Y(Y-1)Ds(Ds+Y-1) (2)